Mostly white, can have gray, apricot, or buff markings

 Health and Conditions 🏥

 Bitons are a relatively healthy breed, due to the fact that they’re a hybrid and often suffer from fewer health conditions than purebred dogs.
 However, there are still problems that can affect them, and it’s essential to familiarize yourself with these before committing to take on a puppy.
 Any breeder will be more than happy to answer any questions you may have about any of these conditions, as well as talk you through any health checks they’ve done on the parent dogs.

 While this list may seem long, remember that it’s a combination of the health conditions that affect both parent breeds.
 Your hybrid pup may or may not inherit them.

 Male vs. Female

 If you’ve got your heart set on a Biton puppy, you might be thinking about whether you should get a male or female pup.
 Honestly, this isn’t something you should worry about too much.

-It’s a good idea to meet any litter of pups with an open mind because you might find yourself falling for a male puppy when you thought you wanted a female!
+It’s a good idea to meet any litter of pups with an open mind because you might find yourself falling for a male Biton when you thought you wanted a female Biton!
 Most personality traits aren’t sex dependent, so it’s best to pick the puppy that you feel will suit you best.
 Some puppies will make it clear they want you to be their new owner in any case!